 How do I know if my kid is using drugs?

-Some middle & high schoolers are using alcohol, marijuana or vapes.
-(Vapes can be used for either nicotine or marijuana, with virtually no smell.)
-Talk to your kids & keep an eye out for possible warning signs:
+Some teens are using alcohol, marijuana or vapes.
+(FYI: Vapes can be used for either nicotine or marijuana, with virtually no smell.)
+Keep an eye out for possible warning signs:

 red eyes, heavy eyelids, and/or use of eye drops